knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 In order to detect all human button interactions and register the button's state, the button state needs to be read quite often.
 To filter out noise from the hardware, reading the button about every 5 ms is enough.
 We're looking to detect a rising edge, that is long enough to be intentional.
 Reacting on the rising edge of the button release, after a falling edge of a button press gives even more assurance, that the signal is intentional.

 On a high level the implementation looks like this: A timer counts up until 1000 microseconds.
-Every time 1000 µs have passed, a counter that keeps track of passed miliseconds is updated.
+Every time 1000 µs have passed, a counter that keeps track of passed milliseconds is updated.
 If the number of passed milliseconds is divisible by 5 and a rising edge is detected, the unit is changed.
 Every time the number of passed milliseconds is divisible by 1000 (one second) the temperature is logged.

 Here, it is relevant, which type of unsigned integer the counter has.
 If the maximum value of the type is reached, we have a problem.
 For reference: A counter with u32 would run out after 49.7 days, a counter with u64 would run out after 267844497 years.

-✅  After timer instance, add variable that will keep track of passed miliseconds.
+✅  After timer instance, add variable that will keep track of passed milliseconds.

 ```rust
 let mut periodic_timer= Timer::periodic(board.TIMER0);
 let mut millis: u64 = 0;
 ```

 ✅  Inside the loop, start the timer with a maximum value of 1000 µs.
-Implement the controll flow for updating the button and logging the temperature.
+Implement the control flow for updating the button and logging the temperature.
 Then add a line, where after each iteration of the loop 1 is added to the counter for passed microseconds.

 ```rust
 loop {